- Dan Matthews, the CTO of IFS, wrote an article about in memory.

 “In order to eliminate the database as a constraint, most business intelligence tools or analytics instead query a copy of the transactional data that is kept separately in a data warehouse.
 This data is updated periodically, so it does not truly offer real-time visibility.
 In-memory technology can provide that real-time view of the business, at least when the data is coming from a single source system or application.
 In-memory technology in itself does not replace the need for transformation and mapping that typically has to happen when performing analysis across data from multiple source systems.”

 This is true, but real-time visibility is not particularly important.
-A report that is based upon data that is a day old or 12 hours old or 6 hours old, normally will not tell you much more than a real-time pull.
+A report that is based upon data that is a day old or 12 hours old or 6 hours old, usually will not tell you much more than a real-time pull.
 The biggest problem in companies is not data currency, its subject matter expertise.
 I work in forecasting improvement projects.
 The problem that faces these projects is knowledge of things like forecast error measurement, data storage of different inputs, testing knowledge, how to document, how to follow a scientific approach.
 The lack of real-time visibility is just not a high priority issue.
 Secondly, any specific item can be found in real time from the ERP system.
-And ERP systems also have more rudimentary reports that are also real time.
+And ERP systems also have more initial reports that are also real time.

 The Incentives to Add In-Memory to ERP

 “The incentives that may drive a company running ERP to adopt in-memory computing are straightforward.